APC: How Ganduje emerged 6th national chair, Basiru, secretary

 They were so ratified at a National Executive Committee, NEC, meeting of the party attended by President Bola Tinubu and other top leaders of the party, in Abuja.

-On a day that Ganduje assured that running the APC would no longer be business as usual with the party appointing an external auditor to probe its finances, there was discontent over the NEC’s appointment of a same-faith National Chairman and National Secretary.
+On a day that Ganduje assured that running of the APC would no longer be business as usual with party appointing external auditor to probe its finances, there was discontent over the NEC’s appointment of a same-faith National Chairman and National Secretary.

 Some chieftains of the party described the action as “terribly insensitive.”